 - Helps you manage data migration between your data stores so that you can focus on developing applications.

-- Provides several data replication modes, including data migration, data synchronization, and change tracking.
+- Provides several data replication modes, including data migration, data integration, data synchronization, and change tracking.

 - Supports data migration between data stores that are based on different engines and architectures.

 - Supports a variety of database engines as sources and targets.